withcaldera/engineering-framework/roles/01-software-engineer.md

 - Sharing daily progress updates that show consistent delivery on 1-2 week tasks
 - Commenting thoughtfully on others' PRs with questions about edge cases or code quality
 - Documenting your debugging process when you hit blockers, showing systematic troubleshooting
+- Sharing which tools or approaches helped you deliver work faster while maintaining quality

 *In a remote organization, your work must be visible to be valued.
 These are the observable signals that you're delivering at this level.*